Saving for a 20% deposit for a property can seem impossible, so how do you get a foot into the property market? Let's

-Saving for a 20% deposit for a property can seem impossible, especially when the median price for a house in Hobart last year was $786,000# and Tasmanian households are spending on average $1,141* a week on general household living costs.
+Saving for a 20% deposit for a property can seem impossible, especially when the 2019 median price for a house in central Hobart was $715,000# and Tasmanian households are spending on average $1,141* a week on general household living costs.

-So, how can the average person save up a home loan deposit, to get a foot on the property ladder?
+So, how can the average person save up a home loan deposit?

 To be honest, unless you’re lucky enough to get a lotto windfall, it’s not easy, but by considering a some different strategies, it can be done.